Business Succession Planning

 - the continuing partners know with certainty that, they can compel by payment of a fixed sum the acquisition of the former partnerâs interest, eliminating the prospect of their former partnerâs spouse or family member stepping in as executor or seeking the winding up of a business

 It is a win/win situation for all, but there are complex legal and taxation issues to be considered.
-We have provided many such business succession arrangements for our clients and we would be happy to apply that knowledge for your business.
+The team at P.M.
+Lee & Co.
+Lawyers have provided many such business succession arrangements for our clients and we would be happy to apply that knowledge for your business.

 Call us today on +61 3186 6666 or email firstname.lastname@example.org for any enquiries.